-Hiring has become a different ball game unlike 10-15 years ago when jobs used to be scarce and the available candidates were plentiful.
+Hiring had become a different ball game, unlike 10-15 years ago when jobs used to be scarce, and the available candidates were plentiful.
 Now, it’s a candidate driven market and the war to entice and recruit top talent is fiercer than ever.
 Whether it’s tuition fee assistance, a gourmet diet, fitness areas or pet policies; organizations are going the extra mile to grab and retain top candidates; yet there is a great likelihood of candidates slipping through the cracks.
 No matter how much efforts recruitment teams incur in enticing the candidates, all of it can go in vain for multiple reasons.

 Taking the discussion forward, here’re 5 experts sharing their burning challenges in hiring along with the steps to overcome for good.

 The biggest challenge we face is right at the end of the hiring process after we’ve sent out the job offer.
 Our chosen candidate often has to resign from another job in order to start their job with us, which can sometimes lead to the candidate receiving a counteroffer from their existing employer in an effort to keep them at the company.
 Counter offers can often involve promotions, higher salaries, increased holidays, and more perks, which can sometimes be impossible to match.
 This is especially common for candidates who work in higher roles, as their notice period is significantly longer than the notice periods of other roles.

 Candidate's notice periods can sometimes be a few month's long, giving their employer an ample amount of time to propose a counteroffer to keep them in their existing role.
 Generally, the longer the notice period, the less likely the candidate is actually to start working with us.
 We’ve found this a very difficult issue to tackle, but have had the most success by negotiating salaries and benefits packages with our candidates once we’ve chosen them for the job.
 This way, we know they’re getting exactly what they want when they come to work with us, making counter offers less effective.